cncf/kubernetes-community-days/content/organizing.md

 * Verify that no other Kubernetes Community Day events are planned in your local area
 * Have a minimum of 3 local organizers (5 is recommended) from at least 3 different organizations.
 Each organizer needs to live in or just outside of the KCD location.
 * Have a minimum of 3 sponsors**
-* Make sure that at least one organizer is an employee of a CNCF [member](https://www.cncf.io/about/members/), an [Ambassador](https://www.cncf.io/people/ambassadors/), or a CNCF project [maintainer](https://docs.google.com/spreadsheets/u/1/d/1Pr8cyp8RLrNGx9WBAgQvBzUUmqyOv69R7QAFKhacJEM/)
+* Make sure that at least one organizer is an employee of a CNCF [member](https://www.cncf.io/about/members/), an [Ambassador](https://www.cncf.io/people/ambassadors/), or a CNCF project [maintainer](http://maintainers.cncf.io/)
 * Have a method to accept payments (sponsorships, tickets) and make payments (catering, A/V, other costs)
 * Verify that all organizers have agreed to these event guidelines and to abide by the Kubernetes Community Day [Code of Conduct](/code-of-conduct/)
 * Schedule an event date a minimum of 6 months after  you file your event request with CNCF request submission,  (9 months prior is preferable)
-* Agree to use [Eventbrite](https://www.eventbrite.com/) for registration*
+* Agree to use [Eventbrite](https://www.eventbrite.com/) or [Bevy Ticketing](https://help.bevylabs.com/article/369-manage-event-ticketing) for registration*
 * Agree to use [Sched](https://sched.com) for organizing the program page*
 * Agree to use [SM Apply](https://apply.surveymonkey.com/) for the CFP*
 * Confirm that one of the organizer's employers will agree to serve as a fiscal sponsor*